mateuszdorobek/python3.info/dragon/polish/sprint-10.rst

     Scenario: Dragon dies and display message
         Given Dragon is created with name "Wawelski" When Dragon health is 0
-         Then display "Dragon NAME is dead"
+         Then text "Dragon NAME is dead" is displayed

     Scenario: Dragon dies and display gold
         Given Dragon is created with name "Wawelski" When Dragon health is 0
-         Then display "AMOUNT gold dropped"
+         Then text "AMOUNT gold dropped" is displayed

 Acceptance Criteria